 1 - Dial in on your breathing and make sure you are around the level where you could hold a conversation; where you can get 4 to 6 words out before having to take a breath.

 Your legs are smooth pistons, cycling around like the wheels of a train.
 Settle in; feel everything; breathe.
 Settle in; feel everything; breathe.
+Focus on the body and how it feels as it moves.
+Stay stable.

 Enjoy the ride!